jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.ByteExtensions.StoreBits(thisbyte,byte,int,int).md

 ## ByteExtensions.StoreBits(this byte, byte, int, int) Method

-Stores a value at the specified bit location within the variable.
+Stores a range of bits to the value, from a source value, and returns the modified value.

 ```csharp
 public static byte StoreBits(this byte value, byte source, int offset, int size);